Adapted from Starfighter Command Records and Trial Transcripts

 "It will be impossible to give the Commander here his speedy trial as long as his records remain classified."

 "Let me get this straight.
 You're charging the Commander with crimes against humanity without any evidence to back up your charges.
 You are a bigger fool than I thought you were," the JAG Admiral said.
 "The trial will be held in seven days at Starfighter Command Headquarters.
 All records concerning the Commander will be declassified 24 hours before the trial.
-Because you seem to think that the Commander's crimes are against humanity -- and in accordance with the Commander's wishes -- the court will be open to the public and the news media."
+Because you seem to think that the Commander's crimes are against humanity -

 "That’s not fair," the Attorney General said.
 "I have a right to view the evidence."